 Once you finish reading this tutorial, do view the sample presentations embedded on the bottom of this page to see more samples of shapes that use the Shape Intersect command.

-The Shape Intersect command is one of the four new Shape commands that are not visible by default in PowerPoint 2010 -- you need to enable them as explained in Add Combine Shapes Commands to the Quick Access Toolbar (QAT) in PowerPoint 2010.
-Thereafter follow these steps:
+The Shape Intersect command is one of the four new Shape commands that are not visible by default in PowerPoint 2010 for Windows.
+You need to enable them as explained in Add Combine Shapes Commands to the Quick Access Toolbar (QAT) in PowerPoint 2010 for Windows.
+Thereafter follow these steps to learn more: